PocketLLM/hivpn/README.md

 ### Android build notes

 * The app includes a foreground `VpnService` shell (`WireGuardService`) that exposes a `MethodChannel` (`com.example.vpn/VpnChannel`).
-The native layer currently starts a persistent notification and is the place to finish the WireGuard backend wiring.
+The native layer owns the persistent telemetry notification (channel `hivpn.tunnel`) with 1 Hz updates while interactive, ~15 s updates in doze, and actions to disconnect or return to Flutter for an “extend session” ad gate.
+* Kotlin Gradle plugin 2.1.0 ships with AGP 8.7.0.
+Upgrade your local Android Studio/Gradle wrapper if builds warn about the Kotlin toolchain.
 * Rewarded ads use Google test identifiers (`ca-app-pub-3940256099942544/5224354917`).
 Replace with production IDs before release.
 * Update `android/app/src/main/AndroidManifest.xml` with your final AdMob app ID and consider requesting the `POST_NOTIFICATIONS` runtime permission on Android 13+ if the notification should be dismissible.
+* Sensitive tunnel material never lands in plain `SharedPreferences`.
+The Dart layer keeps the WireGuard private key in `flutter_secure_storage` and only serialises a `SessionMeta` (server id/name, ISO country code, monotonic start/duration) for restore.
+The Kotlin side mirrors that metadata in memory for notification telemetry.
 * The WireGuard tunnel dependency (`com.wireguard.android:tunnel:1.0.20230706`) is declared in `android/app/build.gradle.kts`.
 The current service is a façade; integrate the backend on the Kotlin side when ready.

 ### iOS status